simontorres/goodman_user_manual/user_manual/_requirements_data.rst

 General Custom Keywords:

-  Every image processed with the *Goodman Spectroscopic Pipeline* will have the general custom keywords.
+  Every image processed with the *Goodman Spectroscopic Pipeline* will have the `general keywords`_.
 The one required for a reference lamp is the following:

     ``GSP_FNAM = file-name.fits / Current file name``

-Record of line centers in Pixel and Angstrom:
+Record of `detected lines`_ in Pixel and Angstrom:

   Every line detected in the reference lamp is recorded both in its pixel value and later (most likely entered by hand) in angstrom value.
 The root string is